10 of the Most Expensive Drugs in the US

 Either way - a patient should be able to afford or have coverage for the treatments they need to stay alive.

 But you have probably found yourself in a situation where the cost of treatment was just too high.

-- Are your annual medical deductibles so out of reach -- say $4000 per year or more -- that it requires you to borrow money to pay your off your bills?
+- Are your annual medical deductibles so out of reach so that it requires you to borrow money to pay your off your bills?

 - Do the bills from the doctor pile up on your table as you try to figure out how pay them?

-- Did you skip filling that prescription last month because you had to buy groceries for your family, and there was no other option?
+- Did you skip filling that prescription last month because you needed to buy groceries for your family instead?

 Why are drugs so expensive?

-How much you pay for medication is dependent upon many factors:
+How much you pay for medication is dependent upon many factors, such as: